spacer spacer spacer spacer spacer

 Description

-Monoecious evergreen shrub with low crown, up to 50 cm tall in nature, to 100 cm in cultivation.
+Monoecious evergreen shrub with low crown and decumbent habit, 25-50(-100) cm tall.
 Shoots flat, bark brown.
 Leaves on generative shoots are oval-shaped, 2 mm long, 2 mm wide; on vegetative shoots - oval, pointed, with eliptic gland on upper side (leaves in shadowed inner parts of crown lack glands).
 Some leaves can be needle-shaped.
 Cones dry, to 6 mm long, 3 mm wide, with scales 3 mm long.
 Each cone produces 1 seed.
 Seeds upright, rounded-oval, smooth, brown, wingless.
-Pollination April-May, seeds mature August-October (Harkevich and Kachura 1981).
+Pollination April-May, seeds mature August-October (Harkevich and Kachura 1981, Rose 2005).
+It superficially resembles spreading species of Juniperus, but he drooping branch tips distinguish it as a very different conifer.

 Ethnobotany